 We are currently witnessing how web designers cope with the challenges of fast-developing technologies.
 Their job is to create websites that are approachable, distinct and fresh, tailored to the brand tone, adaptable to any devices and plainly just beautiful.
-In the whirlwind of our daily tasks, we paused for a moment and thought what are the web design trends in 2018?
+In the whirlwind of our daily tasks, we paused for a moment and thought what are the web design trends?

 In 2017, we could see that mobile browsing finally defeated desktop usage.
 This means that we are going to see a more intense development of mobile functionality while web designers shouldn’t forget about desktop to stay significant.
 Considering all these factors, let’s check out the trends which will define website look in 2018.